 THE WINES OF THE ESTATE

-Estate Katsaros Red 80% Cabernet Sauvignon, 20% Merlot, average age of vines 16 years.
-Long extraction in stainless steel tanks and maturation in small (228-liter) French oak barrels for 12 to 18 months.
+Estate Katsaros Red 80% Cabernet Sauvignon, 20% Merlot, average age of vines: 16 years.
+Long extraction in stainless steel tanks and maturation in small (228-litre) French oak barrels for 12 to 18 months.
 Bottled unfiltered.
-Deep red color.
+Deep red colour.
 Abundant and intense nose of gooseberry, sour cherry and black cherry, with notes of ink and butter.
 Thick and velvety mouth with excellent structure and tannins.
 Long aftertaste and long length.

 Estate Katsaros Xinomavro 100% Xinomavro.
-Fermentation in stainless steel tanks and maturation in small (225-liter) French oak barrels for 10 months.
+Fermentation in stainless steel tanks and maturation in small (225-litre) French oak barrels for 10 months.
 Once bottled, it ages for at least one year before being released.
-Red, medium-intensity color and vivid aromas of red fruit and sun-dried tomato, with hints of herbs and olive.
+Red, medium-intensity colour and vivid aromas of red fruit and sun-dried tomato, with hints of herbs and olive.
 Acidity and tannins balance the fruit.
 Fruity aftertaste.